bubu798/Hogsmeade-Station/README.md

 * Organisation functions - are functions that help to better organise the weight trains.
 We can reorder wagons on a train or remove a wagon from a train. improperly loaded train.

+The project has its own makefile where all functions are explained but in Romanian language.